SunHaoOne/Least-Square-Classification-for-MNIST/README.md

 ## GPU version
     The following discription is used for CPU version and it cost much time.

-    So I use pytorch for GPU , cuda , and @jit for C++ to accelerate the code.
+    So I use pytorch for GPU , cuda , and @jit for C++ to accelerate the code.(In ubuntu 20.04)

     Finally, the running time reduced to 1/3 of the original.